zkrutikov/work-day-scheduler/README.md

 ## Work Day Scheduler

-This is a simply daily planner that allows users to save their schedule in time blocks which are saved to local storage.
+This is a simple daily planner that allows users to save their schedule in time blocks which are saved to local storage.

 ## Tecnologies used